 Our leadership positions and future success are underpinned by investment in research, the adoption of major transforming technologies and continuous development of the talents and skills of our people.

-- IT resources to support new technology applications
+- IT resources to support the business in new technology applications

 Internal – Operational